Ashoka Buildcon Limited

 Policy on prevention of sexual harassment

 The Company has in place Anti Sexual Harassment Policy in line with the requirements ofThe Sexual Harassment of Women at the Workplace (Prevention Prohibition & Redressal)Act 2013.
-Internal Complaints Committee (ICC) has been set up to redress the complaintsreceived regarding sexual harassment.
-All employees (permanent contractual temporarytrainees) are covered under this policy.
+All employees (permanent contractual temporary trainees) are covered underthis policy.
+The Company has provided a safe and dignified work environment for employeewhich is free of discrimination.
+The objective of this policy is to provide protectionagainst sexual harassment of women at workplace and for redressal of any such complaintsof harassment.
+Internal Complaints Committee (ICC) has been set up to redress thecomplaints received under the Act.

 Except as disclosed elsewhere in this report there have been no material changes andcommitments which can affect the financial position of the Company between the end of thefinancial year of the Company and date of this report.